Previews06 Sep 2024

 “After some great 800m races, I will be running 1000m at the meeting in Zagreb, and I want to break the world record in the event,” he told organisers.
 “After that, I am heading to Brussels to break the 800m world record as well.
 The record is definitely going down.”

-Canada’s Charles Philibert-Thiboutot, who ran 4:51.54 in Brussels last year, features alongside USA’s Cooper Teare, Belgium’s Isaac Kimeli and Kenya’s Daniel Munguti in the field for the men’s 2000m, while Kenya’s world fourth-place finisher Leonard Bett races the 3000m steeplechase against Olympic finalists Ahmed Jaziri of Tunisia and Morocco’s Mohamed Tindouft.
+USA’s Cooper Teare, Belgium’s Isaac Kimeli and Kenya’s Daniel Munguti feature in the field for the men’s 2000m, while Kenya’s world fourth-place finisher Leonard Bett races the 3000m steeplechase against Olympic finalists Ahmed Jaziri of Tunisia and Morocco’s Mohamed Tindouft.

-Australia’s Linden Hall and Ethiopia’s Hirut Meshesha, who have respectively run 3:56.40 and 3:56.47 this season, line up in the women’s 1500m alongside Meshesha’s compatriots Axumawit Embaye and Habitam Alemu, plus USA’s Elise Cranny and Italy’s Sintayehu Vissa.
+Australia’s Linden Hall, who has run 3:56.40 this season, lines up in the women’s 1500m alongside Ethiopia's Axumawit Embaye and Habitam Alemu, plus Britain's Katie Snowden and Italy’s Sintayehu Vissa.
 In the women’s 800m, Jamaica’s Natoya Goule-Toppin races Kenya’s Nelly Chepchirchir and USA’s Sage Hurta-Klecker.

 Titans at the fountains

-The top two athletes on the men’s world shot put all-time list – Ryan Crouser and Joe Kovacs – will clash on the eve of the main meeting, for the Ivan Ivancic Memorial held at the Zagreb Fountains.
+World record-holder Ryan Crouser heads the shot put clash on the eve of the main meeting, for the Ivan Ivancic Memorial held at the Zagreb Fountains.

-In fact, it is a clash of the top six from Paris, as the three medallists are joined by Payton Otterdahl, Leonardo Fabbri and Chukwuebuka Enekwechi.
-World record-holder Crouser returns on the hunt for a sixth shot put victory in Zagreb, where he set the meeting record of 22.84m in 2021.
-Since winning an unprecedented third consecutive Olympic men’s shot put title despite a series of injury struggles this year, he has won at the Diamond League meetings in Rome and Zurich, and finished second to two-time world champion Kovacs in Silesia.
+USA’s Crouser claimed a third consecutive Olympic gold in Paris and he is joined in Zagreb by bronze medallist Rajindra Campbell of Jamaica.
+In fact, five of the top six from Paris are all entered, as the two medallists are joined by Payton Otterdahl, Leonardo Fabbri and Chukwuebuka Enekwechi.
+Crouser returns on the hunt for a sixth shot put victory in Zagreb, where he set the meeting record of 22.84m in 2021.
+Since winning that unprecedented third consecutive Olympic men’s shot put title despite a series of injury struggles this year, he has won at the Diamond League meetings in Rome and Zurich, and finished second in Silesia.

 Ryan Crouser in action in Zagreb